Technical trends

 Testing out alternatives

 The first production use non-x86 server was Lafiel (PowerMac 9500/200), put to use in 2002, upgraded to PowerMac G3 in 2005.
 In 2007 it was replaced by a G4 system named Rin.
 We also tinkered a while with Itanium2 hardware in the form of HP's 1600 and 2600 series Integrity rack servers.
 They were rock solid, fast, epic and in general quite cool, but didn't leave much room for affordable upgrades or tweaks.
 The same comments go for a SUN Netra we played around with for a while.
 Thus we went back to boring x86 and amd64 hardware.
-We do have a few Alix boxes doing some low power dirty work.
+We've had a few Alix (and later APU/APU2) boxes doing some low power dirty work.
+Odds are we'll test a few of their APU's too.
+As for Raspberry Pi, we just haven't found any fun use for them.
+Still, we're keeping half a dozen around for philosophical reasons.

 We've also tried out some brand name hardware now and then.
 In addition to the Apples and HP Integrity pieces mentioned above, there's been an ICL TeamServer, some HP NetServers and a number of HP Vectra and IBM workstations.
 With some exceptions, we mostly prefer the adventurous, renegade lifestyle that clone hardware brings.
 Some of us actually like screwing in motherboards on a friday evening.